solidusjs/solidus/README.md

 ### Resources

-Instead of keeping content in a database, solidus relies on external APIs for information.
-Solidus takes JSON data from third party APIs, preprocesses it, then combines it with a handlebars template to make a page.
-While API responses can be used directly, it is **highly recommended** that [Hipster](http://hipster-tools.sparkart.net) is used to proxy the requests first.
+Instead of keeping content in a database, solidus relies on external APIs.
+Solidus requests JSON data from third party APIs, preprocesses it, then combines it with a handlebars template to make a page.

+**Important:** API responses are uncached, meaning API requests will be made for every pageview.
+This may cause any rate limits to be quickly exceeded in production when a site is exposed to traffic.
+An API proxy is therefore highly recommended.

 Here's a quick outline of how resources work: